emergesource/resume/resume.md

 #### **Engineering Manager, TUCOWS**  _// 2015 - present_

-* Dedicated leader of 2 cross functional engineering teams with a total or 8 direct reports
+* Dedicated leader of 2 cross functional engineering teams with a total of 8 direct reports.
 * Managed design & development team for _Remootify_, an event scheduling service that is successfully being used by key Tucows lines of business such as _Hover_ and _Ting Mobile_.